Skip to main content

 Secondly, and more critically, cortisol inhibits the enzyme 5′-deiodinase, which is responsible for converting the largely inactive T4 hormone into the biologically active T3 hormone in peripheral tissues.
 This can result in a state of functional hypothyroidism, where TSH and T4 levels appear normal, but the patient experiences all the symptoms of an underactive thyroid because of low T3.
 From a systems perspective, the body is intelligently down-regulating its metabolism in response to a chronic stress signal.

 Conversely, hypothyroidism can impair adrenal function.
 Low thyroid hormone levels slow the clearance of cortisol from the bloodstream, which can lead to elevated cortisol levels.
-This creates a vicious cycle where low contributes to high cortisol, and high cortisol further suppresses thyroid function.
+This creates a vicious cycle where low thyroid function contributes to high cortisol, and high cortisol further suppresses thyroid function.

 This is why protocols addressing adrenal dysfunction, often involving lifestyle modifications and adaptogenic support, are a prerequisite for effective thyroid treatment.
 Simply administering thyroid hormone without addressing the underlying adrenal stress can be ineffective or even exacerbate symptoms.